xlam/autovirt/README.md

 ## Using Autovirt with crontab

-Crontab configuration is dependant on the operating system being used.
+Crontab configuration is dependent on the operating system being used.
 The following configuration is an example for debian/ubuntu servers (need ``. ~/.profile`` to have poetry on system $PATH for crontab):

 ```
 0 9 * * * . ~/.profile && cd ~/autovirt && poetry run python main.py repair -c comp